S3-working-group/s3-practical-guide/S3-practical-guide.md

 Explicitly describing deliverables can be useful for improving communication and collaboration within the organization, with customer and with external partners.

 **Example:** A popular way to describe deliverables in software-engineering are so-called **user stories**, which focus on the need of users in relation to a software system.
 User stories are developed in dialogue between a customer (or their representative, the product manager or "product owner"), and the software developer(s).
-What is written down is usually one sentence to remind the team of the user need, and acceptance criteria, a list of requirements for the new feature, which customer will use in a review meeting to decide whether or not they accept the new feature as delivered.
+What is written down is usually one sentence to remind the team of the user need, and acceptance criteria, a list of requirements for the new feature, which the customer will then use in a review meeting to decide whether or not they accept the new feature as delivered.

 ---